mikeolams/HNG_TASK2/README.md

 # HNG_TASK2
-HTML power to reveal a word document CV with no CSS
+HTML power enhanced with css to reveal a word document CV with CSS added tostyle the page
 #This also includes links to related lucid and twitter tasks respectively.

 https://lucid.blog/mikeolams/post/1566685532